Company Logo - Home Link

 The Wallis Center in Beverly Hills has amazing performances year-round.

-For a list of other events, visit the Wallis Center calendar.
+Visit the Wallis Center calendar.

 TIP: For many more ideas, be sure to take a look at our post Things to do at Night in LA.